dondi/bazaar/giphy-sample-react-classes/tour.md

 ## Basic Code-Reading Tips
 * Use the `import` statements to figure out where to find what source code
+* React with classes defines a React component as a `class` that extends `Component` with, at a minimum, a `render` method whose return value is the content of that component
 * Use browser tools (particularly element inspector) to understand how React code eventually becomes web code